aarushiagarwal131/heart-disease-prediction/README.md

-# Project Title: Heart Disease Prediction
+# Heart Disease Prediction

 ## Overview

-This project focuses on predicting heart disease in patients based on various clinical parameters.
-The goal is to build a machine learning model that can accurately classify whether a patient has heart disease or not.
-The dataset used for this project is sourced from the UCI Machine Learning Repository and Kaggle.
+This project aims to predict heart disease in patients based on various clinical parameters.
+The goal is to develop a machine learning model capable of accurately classifying whether a patient has heart disease or not.
+The dataset used for this project is sourced from both the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/45/heart+disease) and [Kaggle](https://www.kaggle.com/datasets/redwankarimsony/heart-disease-data/data).

 ## Project Structure